DANIEL LIBESKIND (1946-)

 Daniel Libeskind attended Cooper Union in 1965 where he was taught by John Hejduk and received his professional architectural degree in 1970.
 He worked in 1968 for Richard Meier.
 He received a postgraduate degree in history and theory of architecture at the School of Comparative Studies at the University of Essex in 1972.
 The same year, he was hired to work at Peter Eisenman's New York Institute for Architecture and Urban Studies, but he quit almost immediately.
 His career for decades was an architectural theorist and professor, holding positions at various institutions around the world.
 From 1978 to 1985, Libeskind was the director of the Architecture Department at Cranbrook Academy of Art in Bloomfield Hills, Michigan.
 Libeskind founded Studio Daniel Libeskind in 1989 with his wife, Nina, and is its principal design architect.
 Libeskind completed his first building at the age of 52, with the opening of the Felix Nussbaum Haus in Osnabruck, Germany in 1998.

-He is best known for the Jewish Museum Berlin, Germany; World Trade Center Master Plan, New York City; Denver Art Museum, Denver, among many other projects.
+He is best known for the Jewish Museum in Berlin; the World Trade Center Master Plan, New York City; the Denver Art Museum, Denver, among many other projects.

-2009 - The Libeskind Villa, Bahnhofstraft 90, 45711, Datteln, Germany.
+2009 - The Libeskind Villa, Bahnhofstraße 90, 45711, Datteln, Germany.
 The prefab prototype was built as the reception building for Rheinzink Company.

 From the company website: This four bedroom, two-floor home can be constructed and shipped to almost any location in the world within months and assembled by a team of experts within weeks.
 Made of wood from renewable sources, zinc, and aluminum, the 5,000 square foot, German-made structure meets the highest standards of design and craftsmanship and complies with the highest energy-saving standards in the world.
 Ships worldwide.